TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- Though even something as trivial as draw debug details will do a lot of allocations
 	- Use hoard allocator?

-- Audio parallelization
-	- We might just use a concurrentqueue to push audio jobs, preferably with a set maximum

 - Determine how could we possibly have over 1000 fps on linux in the past
 	- Really just movement paths?